kboughto/CompGeom_FinalProject/README.md

 ## How to Run Our Code

-Our main code file, CDTPath.py, containing our pipleine was written in Python, it contains descriptive docstrings for each of the functions created to help outline our process.
+Our main code file, CDTPath.py, containing our pipeline to find the shortest path was written in Python using Shapely and Networkx libraries, the file contains descriptive docstrings for each of the functions created to help outline our process.
+The code which takes in the classroom environment image and creates the convex hulls is in ConvexHullObstacles.py.

 Required to install the following: